 Alma Miranda was excited about landing a job at a company with a reputation as a great place for women to work.
 Her enthusiasm deflated quickly.

-Miranda started as an accountant at North Chicago-based pharmaceutical firm AbbVie Inc. just as the pandemic hit the U.S. last spring, and was quickly thrust into juggling her new paying job with an unpaid position as de facto teacher to her three children: Cosette, 16; Isaak, 13; and Alyssa, 9.
-She says her bosses piled on assignments and ignored her requests for a slower pace until she could adjust to her dual identity.
+Miranda started as an accountant at North Chicago-based pharmaceutical firm AbbVie Inc. right as the pandemic hit the U.S. last spring, and was quickly thrust into juggling her new paying job with an unpaid position as de facto teacher to her three young children.
+Miranda says her bosses piled on assignments and ignored her requests for a slower pace until she could adjust to her dual identity.

 "It was just too much between the job and then the schooling, the cooking, the cleaning, the laundry," Miranda says.
 "I was working 12 hours a day."

 She quit her job in May and opted not to seek another so she can help her children with their schoolwork.
 "It's just easier this way," she explains, adding that her husband is an essential worker who hasn't been able to help much at home.